The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Patching prefix representations causally restores alignment

 We copy the prefix-token KV-cache from the unfinetuned model into the misaligned one and leave everything else untouched.
 On Llama-3.1-8B, the general alignment score jumps from 40.8 → 90.4.
-Layer-wise activation patching localizes the effect to a narrow band of middle layers (peak at layer 10 for Llama, layer 9 for Qwen).
+Layer-wise activation patching localizes the effect to a narrow band of middle layers.
 The query is unchanged throughout.

 03